daormar/debasher/doc/design_doc_resident.md

   which an initiator receives its triggers.
 It never carries a marker, so it takes no part in any round, and a `CLOSE` on it does not close it, because its writer (the `Supervisor`, or whoever writes commands) may come back.
+- **external port** (puerto externo): an input port of a node, listed in `EXTERNAL_PORTS`, fed only from outside the program (a source, or a person writing by hand), which therefore does not carry a marker of its own: a round never waits for it.
+Unlike a control port, a `CLOSE` on it does close it for good, since its writer is not expected to come back.
+A source that does know the protocol may still write the marker of the round the initiator opened: it is then read like on any other port.
 - **incarnation** (encarnación): one running instance of a node's process.
   Relaunching a node after a crash starts a new incarnation of the same node, which reuses its FIFOs, its directory and its checkpoints.